"Thanks to distance learning, you can now earn an Online PhD with the same status and respect as those who earn a

 Doctoral degrees also tend to be expensive, particularly if you have to pay the entire cost yourself.
 The usual student aid does not apply to graduate study.
-Loans are available, but most doctoral students have some sort of research assistantship, fellowship or grant which pays for half to ¾ of the tuition.
+Loans may be available, but most doctoral students have some sort of research assistantship, fellowship or grant which pays for half to ¾ of the tuition.
 Another source of funding may be your own employer.
 Many employers participate in a reimbursement program if you are taking advanced education that will make you of more value to the industry.

 Accreditation for Doctoral Degrees

 Accreditation is an evaluation performed by a third party organization that certifies the institution and its programs.
 Accreditation means the university meets the criteria expected within the industry, whether it be education, medicine, law, business, or something else.
 Accreditation also has a political element as students generally cannot get federal aid unless one or more agencies has provided evaluation.
 Most public institutions seek out accreditation because naming all such credits on their brochures enables them to attract more students.